jjvanzon/Circular-Language-Spec/constructs-drafts/aspects.md

 #### Aspects & Principles

 An aspect is a piece of software that can be applied to *any* existing object or system.
 A clear characteristic of it is that it operates using the reflective data of an object or system.
-This makes it possible for features of software that would otherwise be intrinsic to the program, to be plugged into any existing system.
+This makes it possible for features of software that might otherwise be intrinsic to the program, to be plugged into any existing system.

 If something is an intrinsic part of a system and it can’t be replaced by a module operating on reflective data only, it is not called an aspect, but a Principle.
 The word Principle expresses a stronger being bound to it, than the word Aspect.
 A Principle is an intrinsic aspect that can not be applied through any extensible model.
 The word Aspect expresses something general, that can be *applied* to anything.